anhthii/database-notes/mongodb.md

 - Mongo is focused on large datasets, works best in large cluster, which can require some effort to design and manage, setting up a Mongo cluster requires a little more forethought
 - Database management is complex
 - If indexing is implemented poorly or composite index in an incorrect order, MongoDB can be one of the `slowest database`
+- not good in applications where analytics are performed or where joins are required because there is no joins in MongoDB.

 ## Mongodb index
 http://learnmongodbthehardway.com/schema/indexes/